AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/models/uniter_based/README.md

 The dataset is preprocessed to be fed into the UNITER-based model.
 The folder [`processed`](https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/tree/main/models/uniter_based/processed) contains the preprocessed files and they should be downloaded from [processed.zip](https://drive.google.com/file/d/1FtZ7EopmZ0WX8I0WPz8yLVsI61LDG6H_/view?usp=sharing), or from the [original repository](https://github.com/i-need-sleep/MMCoref_Cleaned/tree/main/processed).

+## **Pre-trained and fine-tuned models**
+All the parameters of the models investigated throughout this project can be downloaded from Google Drive: [trained_models](https://drive.google.com/drive/folders/1yF5eLE3E7tZMKKKnYUcaTYUDsunJtXKd?usp=sharing).
+They should be placed in [`trained`](https://github.com/i-need-sleep/MMCoref_Cleaned/tree/main/trained) folder, since this is the directory where the models are searched by the evaluation scripts.

 ## **Training**
 The folders [`sh/train`](https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/tree/main/models/uniter_based/sh/train) and [`sh/grid_train`](https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/tree/main/models/uniter_based/sh/grid_train) contain scripts to train the UNITER-based model in your computer or in a GPU grid, respectively.